Open-Wine-Components/umu-launcher/README.md

 Unified Linux Wine Game Launcher

-# WHAT IS THIS?
+# What is this?

 This is a unified launcher for windows games on linux.
 It is essentially a copy of the Steam Linux Runtime/Steam Runtime Tools (https://gitlab.steamos.cloud/steamrt/steam-runtime-tools) that Valve uses for proton, with some modifications made so that it can be used outside of Steam.

-# WHAT DOES IT DO?
+# What does it do?

 When steam launches a proton game, it launches it like this: